 Make no mistake, learning to code is not essential for a child.
 It is not like learning to swim or learning to ride a bike.
 Some people take to coding at an early age, and some take to it later in life.

 The starting age doesn’t matter.
 We often find it impressive when a tiny kiddie can play the piano perfectly, or play chess, or code games, but as adults, they are rarely any different than the kids and teens who started later in life.
-Still, it is worth checking out to see if your child enjoys coding because it has its benefits.
+Still, it is worth checking out to see if your child enjoys online coding for kids because it has its benefits..
 Here are eight reasons why your children should find websites that help learn programming for kids.

 1 – It helps develop problem-solving skills